fetiu/tite/readme.md

 ## Community

-Join **Titans** (tentative), our community of Tite developers, for support, discussion, and contributions.
+Join [Titers](https://titers.slack.com), our community of Tite developers, for support, discussion, and contributions.

 ## Getting Started